Writing contests, conferences, workshops, editing services, calls for submissions, and more.

 CLOCKHOUSE, published in partnership with Goddard College, seeks submissions from emerging and established writers for its 2018 issue.
 Past issues include works by Samiya Bashir, Lucas de Lima, Cynthia Manick, Paisley Rekdal, Ira Sukrungruang, among terrific new voices.
 Deadline: December 1.
 For submission guidelines and mission statement, visit www.clockhouse.net.

 EVENING STREET REVIEW (published twice a year) seeks previously unpublished work.
 Submit 3–6 poems or 1–2 prose pieces.
 Payment is 1 contributor’s copy.
 E-mail submissions are preferred as a single .docx or .rtf file.
-Mail to: email@example.com or Evening Street Press, 2701 Corabel Ln. #27, Sacramento, CA 95821.
-E-mail: www.eveningstreetpress.com.
+Mail to: email@example.com or Evening Street Press, 2701 Corabel LN #27, Sacramento, CA 95821 For further details, visit: www.eveningstreetpress.com.

-FRONT RANGE REVIEW seeks literary short fiction, poetry, and creative nonfiction for its 18th annual issue.
+FRONT RANGE REVIEW is now accepting online submissions of literary short fiction, poetry, and creative nonfiction for its 18th annual issue.
 Our reading period is August 15–December 1.
-Send all correspondence to: Blair Oliver, Faculty Advisor, Front Range Review, FRCC, 4616 S. Shields, Ft.
+To see guidelines and submit, visit www.frontrange.edu/frontrangereview.
+Hard copy submissions may still be sent to: Blair Oliver, Faculty Advisor, Front Range Review, FRCC, 4616 S. Shields, Ft.
 Collins, CO 80526.
-For guidelines, see www.frontrange.edu/frontrangereview.

 HAWAII PACIFIC REVIEW seeks submissions of fiction, poetry, and creative nonfiction.
 Based at Hawaii Pacific University, HPR often features work from Hawaii and the Pacific region, but is interested in great writing from any place and on any subject.
 Details and links to our online submissions manager at hawaiipacificreview.org.

 MISTAKE HOUSE MAGAZINE is looking for remarkable fiction and poetry by students currently enrolled in graduate or undergraduate programs worldwide.
 Share your world and your voice.
-Submission window: October 15, 2017 to February 16, 2018.
-Submission fee $3.
+Submission window: October 15, 2017–February 16, 2018.
+Submission fee: $3.
 See guidelines at www.mistakehouse.org.